szymonkacperek/mtracker/README.md

 # MTracker with ROS: Noetic
-ROS Noetic model, SLAM, navigation and control algorithms for mobile two-wheeled robot
+ROS model of MTracker with RSG for TT

 # Getting Started
 - To run Gazebo, RViz and `rqt_robot_steering` simultaneously: